tinkeros/TinkerOS/Baremetal.md

-# Installing TempleOS or TinkerOS on Real Hardware
+# Installing TempleOS or TinkerOS on Real Hardware (Legacy boot only)

 Note: Only do this on a machine you are prepared to lose all data on.
 This will not setup a dual boot environment.
 Installing baremetal is possible and has succeeded on many machines.
 That being said this is totally unsupported so please do not make issues if your particular hardware does not work.